nsrau/azure-docs.it-it/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Modelli

-Per contrassegnare una risorsa durante la distribuzione, aggiungere l'elemento `tags` alla risorsa che si sta distribuendo. e specificare il nome e il valore del tag.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying. e specificare il nome e il valore del tag.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Applicare un valore letterale al nome del tag